Conformal Bootstrap on the Annulus in Liouville CFT: The LCFT on the Riemann surfaces with boundaries

 Here

-We will also consider another metric, called round metric on the sphere.
+We will also consider another metric, called the round metric on the sphere.
 We identify the Riemann sphere with the extended complex plane $\hat\C$ by stereographic projection.
-On the sphere, every metric is (up to diffeomorphism) conformal to the round metric $g_0:=\frac{4}{(1+|z|^2)^2}|dz|^2$. \\ {\bf The LCFT on the half upper plane}\\ In this paper, we need to compute the 1-bulk 1-boundary correlation function, For $\omega:H\to \R$ defined by $e^\omega g= |z|_+^{-4}|dz|^2$.
-For $z\in\H$ and $s\in\R$ we have
+On the sphere, every metric is (up to diffeomorphism) conformal to the round metric $g_0:=\frac{4}{(1+|z|^2)^2}|dz|^2$.